saaaaaaaaasha/jquery-es6/README.md

 ## Installation

 To get started, you have to install `nodejs` and `npm`.
-After, using `npm` install global dependencies:
+After, using `npm` to install global dependencies:
 ```bash
 npm install -g babel browserify
 ```